UMAprotocol/docs/welcome.md

 **For Developers**

-If you are a developer interested in building with UMA Protocol, view [this](https://docs.umaproject.org/synthetic-tokens/what-are-synthetic-assets) explainer of how UMA's priceless synthetic tokens work and to learn more about UMA's expiring synthetic tokens.
+If you are a developer interested in building with UMA Protocol, view [this](https://docs.umaproject.org/synthetic-tokens/what-are-synthetic-assets) explainer of how UMA's priceless synthetic tokens work.

 Additionally, the [development guide](https://docs.umaproject.org/build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.